 AIDSVu was developed with the goal of making HIV data widely available and locally relevant.
 AIDSVu’s community-level data can help inform decisions about the best use of HIV prevention, testing and treatment resources.
-These data also underscore the importance of all adults aged 13 to 64 being tested for HIV, as recommended by the U.S. Centers for Disease Control and Prevention (CDC), and, if the test is positive, being linked to care.
+These data also underscore the importance of all adults aged 13 to 64 being tested for HIV, as recommended by the U.S. Centers for Disease Control and Prevention (CDC), and, if the test is positive, being linked to and retained in care.

 2. Who is AIDSVu intended for?

 AIDSVu is intended to be used by public health officials, health care providers, researchers, policymakers, advocates and the general public.
-The detailed, yet easily accessible, information on AIDSVu can help communities plan where HIV prevention, testing and treatment services are needed most; provide important visuals and data for grants, policy reports, and advocacy efforts; and give health care providers and the general public a tool for better understanding how HIV impacts their communities.
+The detailed, yet easily accessible, information on AIDSVu can help communities plan where HIV prevention, testing, and treatment services are needed most; provide important visuals and data for grants, policy reports, and advocacy efforts; and give health care providers and the general public a tool for better understanding how HIV impacts their communities.

 3. Who created AIDSVu?

 AIDSVu was developed by Emory University’s Rollins School of Public Health in partnership with Gilead Sciences, Inc. It is led by Dr. Patrick Sullivan, Professor of Epidemiology at Emory University.

 4. Who helps to advise the AIDSVu project?